The most important HR issues are:

-- Offering robust benefits while staying within budget/cost constraints is a top benefits challenge for 53% of large companies.
+- Offering robust benefits while staying within budget/cost constraints is a top benefits challenge for 55% of medium-sized companies.

-- Understanding the changing health care landscape is the second-largest benefits challenge for 33% of large companies.
+- Understanding the changing health care landscape is the second-largest benefits challenge for 34% of medium-sized companies

 The top three objectives for benefits programs are: